nemears/uml-cpp/README.md

 ## Currently Implemented

 ### uml api
 Uml class definitions can be used to reference a model with the api.
-There is also a class, UmlManager, supplied to control loading and saving from the config files with object pool semantics through the `aquire` and `release` methods.
+To include the uml definitions into your code all of the relevant headers necessary are aquired through the `uml/uml-stable.h` header.
+This includes a class, UmlManager, supplied to control instantiation, loading and saving of uml objects from the config files with object pool semantics through the `create`, `aquire` and `release` methods.

 There are two experimental classes in `uml/managers` called `UmlServer` and `UmlClient`.
 These two classes follow restful api semantics with `GET`, `PUT`, `POST`, and `DELETE` (the method is called `erase()`). `get()` can be used with element's id's or a "url" a.k.a the NamedElement's qualifiedNamespace.
 There is a build target called uml-server that will produce an executable `uml-server`, this executable can be run to start the server talking on port `8652`. **WARNING: Only works for POSIX**